To the members of

 In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 as amended ("the Act") in themanner so required and give a true and fair view in conformity with the Indian AccountingStandards prescribed under section 133 of the Act read with the companies (IndianAccounting Standards) Rules 2015 as amended ("Ind AS") and other accountingprinciples generally accepted in India of the state of affairs of the Company as at 31stMarch 2022 its profit including other comprehensive income changes in equity and itscash flows for the year ended on that date.

 Basis for Opinion

-Key audit matters ('KAM') are those matters that in our professionaljudgment were of most significance in our audit of the financial statements of the current period.
-Thismatter was addressed in the context of our audit of the financial statements as a wholeand in forming our opinion thereon and we do not provide a separate opinion on thismatter.
-We have determined the matter described below to be the key audit matter to becommunicated in our report.
+Key audit matters ('KAM') are those matters that in our professionaljudgment were of most significance in our audit of the Standalone Financial Statementsfor the financial year ended March 31st 2022.
+These matters were addressed inthe context of our audit of the Standalone Financial Statement as a whole and in formingour opinion thereon and we do not provide a separate opinion on this matter.

 Description of Key Audit Matter